holzschu/llvm/README.txt

 - make it easier to add llvm binaries to existing iOS projects, with associated dylibs X added external functions for exit, print, abort, system, exec... (both interpreter and JIT)
 - check that memory is freed when LLVM exits, that all flags are reset
+- create a "fake libc" for functions that don't work with FFI (qsort, bsearch,...)
 - create dynamic libraries instead of executables
 - create frameworks with the dynamic libraries

-- GNU diff fails with "Unknown constant pointer type".

 LLVM iOS version wish list:
 ===========================